welchbj/ctf/docs/cryptography.md

 It's important to note that **all** hashing algorithms are vulnerable collisions (due to the [birthday problem](https://en.wikipedia.org/wiki/Birthday_problem)).
 Conditions which cause collisions can just be more precisely controlled in some algorithms versus others.

 It is now feasible (and within scope of a CTF challenge) to collide hashes for some weaker/older hashing algorithms (think MD5 and SHA1).
 The [collisions](https://github.com/corkami/collisions) repository has great explanations of and example code for different collision-based attacks.
 The [hashclash tool](https://github.com/cr-marcstevens/hashclash) provides utilities for performing some collision attacks.

+Some challenges may become simpler with knowledge of "special" hashes, such as those with many leading zeroes.
+Some interesting plaintexts and their corresponding hashes can be found at [this link](https://web.archive.org/web/20180419023213/http://0xf.kr/md5/).